 If we say no to all or part of your Level 1 Appeal, you can ask for a Level 2 Appeal.
-The Level 2 Appeal is conducted by an independent organization that is not connected to your plan.
+The Level 2 Appeal is conducted by an Independent Review Organization that is not connected to your plan.
 If you are not satisfied with the decision at the Level 2 Appeal, you may be able to continue through additional levels of appeal.

-Section 4.2 How to get help when you are asking for a coverage decision or making an appeal refer to the state-specific agency listing located in Chapter 11.
+Section 4.2 How to get help when you are asking for a coverage decision or making an appeal